This PDF is the current document as it appeared on Public Inspection on 09/11/2017 at 08:45 am.

 A. Requirements of the Clean Air Act and the EPA's Regional Haze Rule

 The CAA requires each state to develop a SIP to meet various air quality requirements, including protection of visibility.
 Regional haze SIPs must assure reasonable progress toward the national goal of achieving natural visibility conditions in Class I areas.
 A state must submit its SIP and SIP revisions to the EPA for approval.
 Once approved, a SIP is enforceable by the EPA and citizens under the CAA; that is, the SIP is federally enforceable.
 If a state elects not to make a required SIP submittal, fails to make a required SIP submittal or if we find that a state's required submittal is incomplete or not approvable, then we must promulgate a FIP to fill this regulatory gap.
-Montana is on the path towards a SIP and working closely with the Region to make that happen as soon as practicable.
+Montana is on the path towards a regional haze SIP and is working closely with the Region to replace all or portions of the FIP as soon as practicable.

 B. Best Available Retrofit Technology (BART)